 Since official commencement of its academic activities in 1975, UNU has worked to live up to its role as an international university by expanding partnerships with academic institutions around the world.
 During the tenure of the University’s second Rector, Dr. Soedjatmoko, the first UNU research and training institute — UNU-WIDER — was established in Helsinki, Finland, in March 1985.

-UNU has since grown to encompass 15 institutes and programmes in 13 countries around the world, as well as some 20 UNU Associated Institutions.
+UNU has since grown to encompass institutes and programmes in 12 countries around the world, as well as several UNU Associated Institutions.

-During his tenure the immediate past Rector, Prof. Dr. Konrad Osterwalder, took steps (including amendement of the UNU Charter) to provide the University with the ability to confer postgraduate degrees.
-The first of these degree programmes was launched by UNU-ISP in September 2010, and the University graduated its first master’s degree students in July 2012.
-Prof. Dr. Osterwalder also founded the “Twin Institutes” initiative, under which each of the University’s institutes will have two (and possibly up to four) locations: one in a developing country and one in a developed country.
+During his tenure the immediate past Rector, Prof. Dr. Konrad Osterwalder, took steps (including amendment of the UNU Charter) to provide the University with the ability to confer postgraduate degrees.
+The first of these degree programmes was launched by the UNU Institute for Sustainability and Peace in September 2010, and the University graduated its first master’s degree students in July 2012.

 UNU will continue to extend the scope of its global institutional network and build on its list of postgraduate programmes in order to recruit leading academics and graduate students equipped with a truly international mindset and the knowledge necessary to address the pressing issues currently faced by the international community.